szn-cs/reference/[cs536, P6]  Code generator/README.md

 -   SPIM interpreter: for testing generated MIPS code http://pages.cs.wisc.edu/~larus/spim.html https://shawnzhong.github.io/JsSpim/

 # Tests documentation:
-- use the Linux utility diff to compare your file of error messages with the expected files.
 - use SPIM tool to verify assembly correct execution.
+Run the generated assembly program to test results with the expected input: e.g. run `testExample.s` with input shown in `testExample.expectedResult`
+- use the Linux utility diff to compare your file of error messages with the expected files. (e.g. `diff test.expected.s test.s`)

 ---